Seeramanohar9/projects/README.md

-# Retail Sales Analysis
+# Task Manager Web App

-A data analytics project using Python and Pandas to explore seasonal trends and revenue patterns in retail sales data.
+A basic task manager built using Flask.
+Allows users to add, delete, and mark tasks as completed.

-## Key Features
+## Features
-- Monthly sales aggregation
+- Task list UI
-- Top product and region identification
+- SQLite database for persistence
-- Visual reports using Matplotlib and Seaborn
+- Flask backend with Jinja2 templates